-A weekend in Austin is the perfect amount of time to explore.
+A long weekend in Austin is the perfect amount of time to explore.
 The city is so alive and accessible that it takes little effort to be completely immersed in its life and culture.

 This is probably the only day you will wake up early.
 First thing on the agenda is a hearty breakfast at the Magnolia Cafe.
 To walk off all the calories you just consumed, head straight out the door of Magnolia Cafe and down the street to Lady Bird Lake (formerly Town Lake).
 Enjoy walking the overgrown trails, watch the turtles and ducks putter in the lake, and take in the stunning view of Austin’s skyline.
 Along the trail you can pay homage to Austin music legend Stevie Ray Vaughan at his famous statue.